-Traveling carnivals are a favorite American pastime, even today.
+Traveling Carnivals were a favorite American pastime, even today.

 Throughout the 19th century, rural North America enjoyed the entertainment of traveling carnivals.
 The traveling carnivals in America brought this early form of entertainment through various shows.
-The traveling carnivals in America would feature various shows such as a circus, vaudeville show, minstrel shows, water shows, side shows, music shows, magician and illusionist shows, wild west shows, patent medicine shows, thrill shows, girl shows or a magic lantern shows just to name a few.
+The traveling carnivals in America would feature various shows such as a circus, vaudeville shows, minstrel shows, water shows, sideshows, music shows, magician and illusionist shows, wild west shows, patent medicine shows, thrill shows, girl shows or a magic lantern shows just to name a few.

-The first Ferris wheel constructed by Georue Washington Gale Ferris, Jr.
+The first Ferris Wheel constructed by George Washington Gale Ferris, Jr.

 Otto Schmidtt, who was a showman at the world’s fair, formed the Chicago Midway Plaisance Amusement Company.
 The company featured thirteen acts, including some from the World’s Fair, and began a tour of the northeast United States as a traveling carnival.
 His company closed due to poor business practices before even completing their first tour.
 Some members of his company formed their own successful traveling carnivals after Otto Schmidtt’s company closed.
 The appeal of this new type of entertainment was embraced.
 In 1902 there were seventeen traveling carnivals in the United States.
 The number grew to forty-six in 1905 and by 1937 there were an estimated 300 carnivals touring the country.